tim50687/What_I_Learned/computer_networking/Keywords.md

 - **Definition**: Routing is the process of selecting paths in a network along which to send network traffic.
 - **Functionality**: Routers, the devices that perform routing, use routing tables and algorithms to determine the most efficient path for data packets to reach their destination.

+## Note on Packet-Switched Networks and Statistical Multiplexing

+**Packet-Switched Networks - Key to Efficiency**:
+- **Fundamental Question**: How can numerous hosts share a network, especially simultaneously?
+The answer lies in the efficient use of network resources through packet switching and multiplexing.

+**Multiplexing - Sharing Network Resources**:
+- **Concept**: Multiplexing is akin to time-sharing in computing.
+Multiple users share the same physical resources (like links), with each believing they have private access.
+- **Application in Networks**: Data from multiple sources is multiplexed over physical network links, allowing efficient sharing and transmission.

+**Time-Division and Frequency-Division Multiplexing (STDM and FDM)**:
+- **STDM**: Divides time into equal slots, allocating each flow a slot to transmit data in a round-robin manner.
+- **FDM**: Assigns different frequencies to different data flows, enabling simultaneous transmission over one link.

+**Limitations of STDM and FDM**:
+- **Inefficiency During Idle Periods**: If a flow has no data to send, its allocated time or frequency remains unused.
+- **Fixed Number of Flows**: These methods are not flexible for dynamic addition or removal of flows.

+**Statistical Multiplexing - A Superior Approach**:
+- **Dynamic Allocation**: Like STDM, it shares the physical link over `time` but differs by transmitting data from each flow `on demand`.
+- **Efficiency**: If only one flow has data, it can use the entire link capacity without waiting, minimizing idle time.
+- **Packet-Based**: Once the flow begins sending data, we need some way to limit the transmission, so that the other flows can have a turn.
+This is done by dividing the data into `packets`.
+The source may need to `fragment` the message into several packets, with the receiver reassembling them into the original message.

+**Packet Switching in Networks**:
+- **Packet Transmission**: Decisions on which flow's packet to transmit next are made independently by each switch.
+- **Fairness and Quality of Service (QoS)**: Ensuring fair bandwidth allocation and managing congestion are key challenges.

+**Network Congestion**:
+- **Buffering and Packet Drop**: When incoming data exceeds the link's capacity, switches buffer packets.
+Prolonged congestion can lead to buffer overflow and packet loss.

+**Conclusion**:
+Statistical multiplexing in packet-switched networks enables fine-grained, efficient sharing of network resources.
+It addresses the limitations of earlier methods by dynamically allocating network capacity based on demand, with packet scheduling at each switch playing a critical role in managing network traffic and congestion.

+## Different Types of Networks: LANs, WANs, MANs, and SANs

+**Network Classification by Size**:
+- Networks are often categorized based on their geographical scope and size, influencing the technology and architecture used.

+**Local Area Networks (LANs)**:
+- **Definition**: LANs are networks that typically extend less than 1 kilometer.
+- **Usage**: Commonly used in homes, offices, and building complexes.
+- **Characteristics**: High data transfer rates, low latency, and limited geographic coverage.

+**Wide Area Networks (WANs)**:
+- **Definition**: WANs can span large geographical areas, potentially worldwide.
+- **Historical Context**: The term WAN emerged as computers proliferated, necessitating networks that connected geographically distant computers.
+- **Usage**: Used for broader communication needs, connecting LANs and MANs, often via leased telecommunication lines.

+**Metropolitan Area Networks (MANs)**:
+- **Definition**: MANs usually span tens of kilometers, covering a city or a metropolitan area.
+- **Usage**: They bridge the gap between LANs and WANs, providing regional connectivity.

+**Storage Area Networks (SANs)**:
+- **Definition**: SANs are high-speed networks that connect storage devices with servers.
+They are usually confined to a single room or building.
+- **Technology Example**: Fibre Channel is a common technology in SANs, connecting computing systems to storage servers and data vaults.
+- **Performance Edge**: SANs often lead in performance and are increasingly integrated into LANs and WANs.

+**Implications of Network Size**:
+- **Data Propagation Time**: The size of a network often affects the data propagation time – the time it takes for data to travel from one end of the network to the other.
+- **Technology Choices**: Different sizes and scopes of networks require distinct technological approaches and considerations.

+**Conclusion**:
+Understanding the different types of networks – LANs, WANs, MANs, and SANs – is crucial for grasping the varied networking technologies and their specific uses.
+Each type serves distinct purposes and scales, from local area coverage in LANs to global connectivity in WANs, and specialized high-performance connections in SANs.